Pitt-JonesLab/pitt-joneslab.github.io/index.md

 ---
-title: ATOMS Lab @ UMBC
+title: Jones Lab @ Pitt
 layout: home
 group: home
 ---

 <br>
-The **ATOMS Lab** at UMBC is led by Professor <a target="_blank" href="https://cbee.umbc.edu/josephson/">Tyler R. Josephson</a>. <br>

-In chemistry, the fundamental building blocks are <a target="_blank" href="https://en.wikipedia.org/wiki/Atom"> atoms</a>; from their interactions emerge molecules, materials, and their properties. <br>
-In mathematical logic, fundamental assumptions are also called <a target="_blank" href="https://en.wikipedia.org/wiki/Atomic_formula"> atoms</a>; from these, proofs, lemmas, and theorems are derived. <br>

-The ATOMS Lab brings together chemical engineers, computer scientists, and mathematicians as we equip computers to reason about and discover theories in molecular science.
-Learn more about our recent work featured on <a target="_blank" href="https://www.cbc.ca/radio/quirks/artificial-intelligence-ai-scientist-1.6811085"> Canadian Public Radio</a> and our <a target="_blank" href="https://umbc.edu/stories/tyler-josephson-wins-nsf-career-award-ai/"> NSF CAREER Award</a>.
+To effectively solve current and future computing problems it is not enough to develop new architectures or design new software.
+The solution must address concerns across many layers of the system.
+Moreover, emerging concerns of energy and sustainability, security, and fault tolerance require complementary techniques to develop complete systems.

+Topics:

+- Fault Tolerant Memory and Storage Systems

+- Compiler, OS, and Storage Design for Processing in Memory

+- Securing the Industrial Internet of Things

+- Radiation Tolerant Space Computing Systems

+- Sustainable Computing

-**Interested in joining the ATOMS Lab?**
+**Interested in joining the Jones Lab?**
 Open positions are listed on our <a target="_blank" href="{{ site.url }}/join"> join</a> page. <br>
-See our <a target="_blank" href="/static/docs/ATOMS_Lab_Policies.pdf">lab policies</a> and
-reach out to current group <a target="_blank" href="{{ site.url }}/members"> members</a> to learn more about what it’s like to work with us.
+Reach out to current group <a target="_blank" href="{{ site.url }}/members"> members</a> to learn more about what it’s like to work with us.